IBMSpectrumComputing/lsf-python-api/README.md

 ## Installation

-Before compiling the library, set the LSF environment variables.
+Before compiling the library, set the LSF environment variables:
+`$ source profile.lsf

 To compile and install the library, go to the main source directory and type: